Open Research Policy

 Data sets utilized for this research are as follows: [citation(s) with DOI/URL data set links]

-[Include complete citation entries in the Literature Citations when possible and cite as appropriate in the main text]
+[Include complete citation entries in the Literature Cited when possible and cite as appropriate in the main text]

 For most theoretical, review, opinion, or editorial papers, and Bulletin Photo Gallery submissions:

 Empirical data were not used for this research.

 (Rare) For data not publicly available, but available to researchers with appropriate credentials: